 Our BDR Pål is one of our Norwegian consultants and has a lot of experience of doing business in Norway.
-He says that the Norwegian business culture are different based on the regional location.
-In some cases, quite big difference.
+He says that the Norwegian business culture is different based on the regional location.
+In some cases, there is quite a big difference.
 In the north of Norway, they tend to be more direct, not afraid of others, they have more time and are more outgoing.

 In the mid Norway they are less aggressive, but in the east of Norway business people are more aggressive and stressed, ambitious, colder, focused on career and have less time to get to know others.
 In the south-west they are more conservative, self-confident but still more relaxed.